honestbee/honestbee.github.io/_posts/2017-02-07-building-web-app-using-google-sheet.md

 ## Background

-At [honestbee](https://honestbee.sg), we recently wanted to collect data from our partners, who are not tech savvy.
-So, we created a simple spreadsheet for them to be able to add their data.
-There can be no argument about spreadsheet being the most simplest way of collecting data without any hassle.
+At [honestbee](https://honestbee.sg), we recently wanted to collect data from our partners, who are not always tech savvy .
+So, we created a Google spreadsheet for them to be able to add their data.
+There can be no argument about spreadsheet being the simplest way of collecting data without any hassle.
 But, the data we were collecting also had images.
 A usual way of collecting images would be to ask the partners to zip everything and name the image files same as the key column in the excel.
 But as I said, they are not tech savvy and this process is prone to errors.
 So, we needed a way for them to upload images so that it gets stored directly on our servers.
 All this, without them leaving the comfort of Google spreadsheet

 ## App Scripts